Workers’ Comp Insurance For Self-Employed

 Whether you are a small business with a few employees or a sole proprietorship, having workers compensation even if you are self employed is a good idea and is in some cases a mandatory benefit that is required to be provided to your employees.

-If you are a sole proprietor with a work injury or an employee that has been injured working for a small business and you have questions, call the experts as Platt Law Firm for a free consultation at 515-278-1522.
+If you are a sole proprietor with a work injury or an employee that has been injured working for a small business and you have questions, call the experts at Platt Law Firm PC for a free consultation at 515-346-6659.